What is Pterostilbene?

 As with the rest of polyphenols, researchers don’t fully understand how pterostilbene works.
 Dr. Jose M. Estrela, a professor of physiology at the University of Valencia (Spain) who has studied pterostilbene says "the good thing is that pterostilbene works, but the bad thing is that we cannot fully explain its potential health benefits with the information that we have.”

-Pterostilbene’s connection to sirtuins is just one of the reasons longevity scientists are so excited by the compound.
+Pterostilbene’s connection to sirtuins is just one of the reasons scientists are so excited by the compound.

-And more benefits of pterostilbene are likely to be uncovered.
+But more benefits of pterostilbene are likely to be uncovered.
 Consider this: There are about 11,000 published scientific papers about resveratrol, versus barely 400 on pterostilbene.
 But research on pterostilbene is at least 10 years behind resveratrol.
 Give it time.